-7 Ways to Improve Local SEO & Attract New Business
+7 Ways To Improve Local SEO & Attract New Business

 Although there is not much you can do to control what questions appear in the “People Also Ask” section, it is important to try to influence the perception of those who may click on this question.

 Write a page addressing this question and try to get it ranking.
-That way, when someone interested in your local business clicks on this question, they at least will see your response around “the quality service,” “not compromising by using cheap parts” and “highly-skilled technicians who you pay well for their expertise.”
+That way, when someone interested in your local business clicks on this question, they at least will see your response around “the quality service,” “not compromising by using cheap parts,” and “highly-skilled technicians who you pay well for their expertise.”

 How Does This Help Build New Business?

-It is crucial to remember that what a potential customer sees about you may not just be the information you are writing on your website or Google My Business listings.
+It is crucial to remember that what a potential customer sees about you may not just be the information you are writing on your website or Google Business Profile listings.

 It might not even be the reviews left on sites you are closely monitoring and responding to.